gkiefer/home2l/README.md

 ## Automation Rules Written in Python - But Not Limited to That

-There is no new language or tool to learn to formulate automation rules. *Home2L* rules are typically formulated in Python, they profit from the simplicity and power of the Python language.
-There can be multiple rules scripts, they may run on any machine, and they may be combined with other software routines or be part of a larger application.
+There is no new language or tool to learn to formulate automation rules. *Home2L* rules written in Python profit from the simplicity and power of the Python language.
+There can be multiple rules scripts, they can run on any machine, and they may be combined with other software routines or be part of larger applications.

-Other ways to interact with *Home2L* resources is via the C/C++ API from any application or by shell scripts using the *Home2L Shell* in non-interactive mode.
+Other ways to interact with *Home2L* resources is via the C/C++ API from any application or by shell scripts using the *Home2L Shell*.

-## Easy Driver Development in C/C++, Python or Any Other Language
+## Integrating Sensors/Actor Hardware and Services: MQTT, Python, Shell Scripts, ...

+MQTT-enabled devices can be imported directly using the MQTT gateway driver.

 An API for *resource* drivers allows to easily add support for new hardware or services.
 A driver can be implemented